project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 # 5 - Excitation transfer

+[Last time](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb), we explored the spin boson model and found the surprising physics of down conversion - where many bosons are emitted/absorbed when a two state system (TSS) makes a transition.
+This is not what's usually taught to be possible in introductory quantum mechanics courses.

+Today, we are going to extend the spin boson model by adding another another TSS into the mix.
+What new lessons does mother nature have for us...the clue is in the name of the tutorial 😉 .

 This tutorial is split up into the following sections:
 1. Recap
 2. Adding more two state systems